-SASB makes it easy for asset managers, asset owners, data and research firms, and corporate reporting software providers to use SASB Standards and/or the Sustainable Industry Classification System® (SICS®) to focus their processes and products on the ESG information that matters to investors.
+Asset managers, asset owners, data and research firms and corporate reporting software providers can use IFRS S1, IFRS S2, SASB Standards and/or the Sustainable Industry Classification System® (SICS®) to focus their processes and products on the ESG information that matters to investors.

 Access to the SASB Standards Navigator

-Organizations licensing the SASB Standards also have access to the SASB Standards Navigator, an online portal that allows users to quickly view and filter through the SASB Standards.
-If you work for a licensing organization and would like access, please fill out this form and we’ll follow up with more details when we have reviewed your request.
+Organisations licensing the SASB Standards also have access to the SASB Standards Navigator, an online portal that allows users to quickly view and filter through the SASB Standards.
+If you work for a licensing organisation and would like access, please fill out this form and we’ll follow up with more details when we have reviewed your request.

-- SASB’s financial materiality framework provides investors with an evidence-based, market-informed, and industry-specific lens to integrate ESG more effectively into the investment process, while still allowing for customization to fit each organization’s needs.
-Benefit from the credibility of the SASB Standards and the additional insights of SICS® by using SASB’s intellectual property for a range of use cases in the investment process.
+The materiality framework underpinning SASB Standards provides investors with an evidence-based, market-informed and industry-specific lens to integrate ESG more effectively into the investment process, while still allowing for customisation to fit each organisation’s needs.
+Benefit from the credibility of the SASB Standards and the additional insights of SICS® by using our intellectual property for a range of use cases in the investment process.

-- Some investors incorporate SASB’s Intellectual Property (IP) in a range of investment products, particularly ESG-integrated indexes.
-SASB offers clear guidance for how investment products can be labeled as “SASB-aligned,” described to “include SASB as one component among many,” or other relevant descriptions.
-SASB helps ensure products using SASB’s IP are clearly conveyed to the market.
+Some investors incorporate the SASB Standards Intellectual Property (IP) in a range of investment products, particularly ESG-integrated indexes.
+We offer clear guidance for how investment products can be labelled as “SASB-aligned,” described to “include SASB Standards as one component among many” or other relevant descriptions.
+We help ensure products using our IP are clearly conveyed to the market.

-Use of SASB by data and analytics providers
+Use of SASB Standards by data and analytics providers

-- As a standard-setter, SASB does not collect data or provide analytics or ratings on company performance.
-Instead, SASB works with dozens of data and analytics providers to map SASB to their existing database via a stand-alone Excel file and/or integrate SASB Standards as a module in the provider’s platform.
-There is no one-size-fits-all—some providers use SASB disclosure topics, whereas others provide a granular solution based on the SASB accounting metrics.
-SASB works with organizations to find the best way to respond to growing client interest.
+We do not collect data or provide analytics or ratings on company performance.
+Instead, we work with dozens of data and analytics providers to map SASB Standards to their existing database via a stand-alone Excel file and/or integrate SASB Standards as a module in the provider’s platform.
+There is no one-size-fits-all—some providers use SASB disclosure topics, whereas others provide a granular solution based on the SASB metrics.
+We work with organisations to find the best way to respond to growing client interest.

-Use of SASB in corporate reporting software and enterprise risk management
+Use of SASB Standards in corporate reporting software and enterprise risk management

-- As the number of investors and policy makers recommending SASB disclosure rapidly accelerates, companies are responding to the call and looking for implementation support.
-Solutions providers that help companies manage their data for reporting and/or help companies manage enterprise risks can license SASB’s intellectual property to meet this growing demand.
+As the number of investors and policy makers recommending SASB Standards disclosure rapidly accelerates, companies are responding to the call and looking for implementation support.
+Solutions providers that help companies manage their data for reporting and/or help companies manage enterprise risks can license our intellectual property to meet this growing demand.